stackbit-projects/rylands-website-c672a/content/pages/blog/post-one.md

 **Lindy's lifestyle cost continues at $1,250/mo.
 This increases her savings ratio again to 66%.**

 After 10 years, at age 32, Lindy's amassed $336,000!
 With some simply math (that we'll understand well in a few posts), she sees she can now pull out $1,120 each month and her $336,000 will never diminish.
 In a few months her money will be making her enough to cover her lifestyle cost!

+Lindy gets her boy in the room to share the news He had got the same paychecks as her and started with a net work of $0 two years in to Lindy's freedom expedition. **They are ecstatic to see that together they’ve amassed $646,000 after 10 years! **They see they can now pull out $2,154 each month – the same amount as their living expenses – and their $646,000 will never diminish!
+They are financial free!

+Lindy and her boy take off to travel the world.
+After a year of incredible adventures in Mexico, Costa Rica and Nicaragua they begin to miss their loved ones.
+They decide to come home. **Because they kept their lifestyle cost the same while traveling, they return home with the same amount of money in their bank account! **They hope in a rental house for a month near friends and family.
+They invite them over to share stories and meals over the next few weeks without the worry of finding another way to pay for rent or food.

+They then purchase an old house near some lovely hiking trails and a good school system.
+Lindy's boy works together with a few trade contractor friends he's hired and they re-build a lovely home for them to live in.
+A few weeks after the move-in they have their friends who helped build the house and their families over for a wonderful evening celebration.

+They then decide to have a kid.
+Nine months later, Lindy brings little-Lindy into the world.
+Lindy and her boy get to spend the time they’ve always wanted with their child because they aren’t dependent on going to a job to pay for their lifestyle.
+As little-Lindy grows Lindy starts up a small hand-made jewelry business inspired from her trip.
+And her boy starts giving mountaineering tours with the local tour company on the days of his choice.

+Seem too good to be true?

+Here is the real-life version of [Lindy and her boy traveling the world](http://freedomwithbruno.com/financial-independence/).
+And here is the real-life version of [Lindy and her boy once they have a kid](http://www.mrmoneymustache.com/2013/02/22/getting-rich-from-zero-to-hero-in-one-blog-post/).
+Two blogs I am totally inspired by.

+So now let's get there.

+**Here’s your next step: Weigh your current purchases to purchasing freedom.
+Look at how Lindy lived her life.
+What will you change right now to knock 10, 20, or 30 years off your dependence on a paycheck?**

+Oh, look.
+The sun came out.
+Well, enjoy the blue sky.
+I'm excited to talk again soon!

+Check out Lindy and Dave's lives by the numbers [here](https://docs.google.com/spreadsheets/d/1YW3-K4mYQK0xEt1UUEmpUFnhk-DqeoJz7MvCl4Idpc4/edit#gid=0).
+And feel free to ask any questions or leave your thoughts in the comments below.
+I would love to hear them!